The China Crisis!

 16th January 2021

 For Australia, a secret document raises crucial questions about US foreign policy.
 As evidence of US intention and after an extremely unusual declassification, we now see revealed, in plain terms, the US 'alliance-driven' (US, Japan, India and Australia) Indo-Pacific foreign policy highlighting: (1) denying China sustained air and sea dominance inside the 'first island chain' in a conflict; (2) defending the first island chain nations, including Taiwan; and (3) dominating all domains outside the first island chain.
+As former defence minister Christopher Pyne warns of potential war with China.

 Once again, this escalating conflict between the US and China is about control of fossil fuel dictated by US foreign policy and influenced by the US oil and war lobby.
 This goes some way to explaining the Trump prompted attacks on China by Australian PM Scott Morrison and the subsequent China trade embargos against Australia.